-Toothaches, as well as dead tooth nerves, may cause infections or abscesses in the mouth, especially if you have not gone to your local dentist for treatment.
+Toothaches and dead tooth nerves may cause infections or abscesses in the mouth, especially if you have not gone to your local dentist for treatment.

 Even if you believe your infection has passed and you are no longer in pain, it is highly advisable to reach out to your dentist to ensure you do not require additional treatment or preventative care.